Student Support Services

 STEM Transfer Program (STP)

 Educating professionals in Science, Technology, Engineering and Mathematics (STEM) areas is a national priority for the United States, to face the opportunities and challenges of the 21st century.
 Examples of STEM disciplines are: Computer Science, Engineering, Life Sciences, Mathematics and Physical Sciences.
-The STEM Transfer Program at SBCC is funded by the U.S. Department of Education and has as a priority to encourage underrepresented and financially disadvantaged students to engage in STEM areas.
+The STEM Transfer Program has as a priority to encourage underrepresented and financially disadvantaged students to engage in STEM areas.
 Participation in the STEM Transfer Program provides: additional tutoring, belonging to a community of committed students that share similar transfer goals, campus trips to universities, personalized transfer success curriculum to make informed decisions about the transfer process, semester-by-semester academic planning to ensure required transfer coursework is completed in the most time-efficient manner, opportunities to participate in professional conferences in STEM areas, and assistance in exploring scholarship opportunities.

 STEM Transfer Program Coordinator: Adolfo Corral (805) 730-4092, Student Program Advisor: Lorena Cisneros Lopez, (805) 730-4101.